-From the time she was a child, Karen has been exposed to and involved with organic gardening.
+From the time she was a child, Karen has been involved with organic gardening.
 She learned to plant and harvest with both her Grandma Kretzer and her father.
-When she had a family of her own , she and Neal would always try to have a vegetable garden at their home.
-Summer canning, freezing and drying of fruits and vegetables filled the summer and fall months resulting in wonderful meals throughout the year.
+When she had a family of her own, she and Neal would always try to have a vegetable garden at their home.
+Canning, freezing, and drying of fruits and vegetables filled the summer and fall months, resulting in wonderful meals throughout the year.

 Here at the farm, we are developing a series of raised beds out the back door by the kitchen for herbs.
 These are picked fresh from the garden in the morning for breakfast each day.
 In addition, more beds are planted in seasonal greens and edible flowers which add to the variety of flavors and color on the plates.